Why could my deletion only be closed with a warning?

 What happens if I stop deletion?

 If you stop deletion you can choose among the following options

-If you click on Cancel, the program will ask, if you want to cancel immediately.
+If you click Cancel, the program will ask how you’d like cancellation to be done:

 If you say Yes, the actual process will be stopped with some files still in restorable condition.